Tips for Talking About Virginity and Sex in Teen Dramas

 Whether kids actually watch or not, you can be sure they'll hear exactly what happened through social networks, friends in the classroom, or media coverage.
 As much as we might want to shield our kids from these sensitive topics for as long as possible, sometimes media pushes our hand.
 Here's how you can be prepared:

-- Acknowledge that sex and sexuality are part of our culture: Our kids are growing up in a world where teen sex, homosexuality, birth control, and teen pregnancy are all a part of our culture.
-No longer hidden, these topics pop up every day in movies and TV shows, as well as in schools and politics.
+- Acknowledge that sex and sexuality are part of our culture: Our kids are growing up in a world where teen sex, expansive sexuality, gender identity, birth control, and teen pregnancy are all a part of our culture.
+No longer hidden, these topics pop up every day in movies, shows, and YouTube channels, as well as in schools and politics.
 Helping kids navigate these tricky waters is part of our job as parents.
 As loud as the media voices can be, we need to make ours a little louder.
-Ask kids: What are the real-life consequences of sex, and how are those different from what we see on television?
+Ask kids: What are the real-life consequences of sex, and how are those different from what we see in media?
 How is sex used to sell products -- including TV shows and movies?

 - Think about how relationships are portrayed on TV: While most teen-oriented dramas make an effort to portray "first times" sensitively, a whole range of other relationships gets played out on the small screen.
 And kids are influenced by how these characters behave.
-Glee is one of the first teen dramas to portray homosexual teen relationships the same way as heterosexual ones.
+Glee was one of the first teen dramas to portray same-sex teen relationships the same way as opposite-sex ones.
 Other shows have introduced characters who deal with one-night-stands, abstinence, and domestic violence.
-Regardless of how each situation strikes you, it's an opportunity to talk about your own family's values, as well as how to react to these kinds of relationships in the real world.
+Regardless of how each situation strikes you, it's an opportunity to talk about your own family's beliefs and expectations, as well as how to react to these kinds of relationships in the real world.
 No matter what your family believes, it's critically important to stress to your kids that any bullying, name calling, or harassment is unwise and harmful.
 And make sure that kids know where they can go for support if they need additional help dealing with any of these sensitive relationship topics.

 - Make them media savvy: These "very special episodes" that feature teens having sex get a lot of attention.
 Help kids understand the hype around TV shows, movies, and musical artists who use sex as a selling tool.
 Ask kids to think about whether the "first time" storyline makes sense for the characters -- or is it a promotional tool?
 Also, who participates in the hype: teens, parents, media organizations, the show's marketers?